bianca9901/hangman/README.md

 None
 ### Mistakes

-In the initial version of my game, I had only one section for the game.
+In the initial version of my game, I had only one section for all of the code.
 In this section, I relied heavily on if/else/elsif statements.
 This quickly became messy and hard to maintain.
-However, when I realized the need for a better structure I made some improvements.
+However, after having my first project portfolio talk with my mentor, I realized the need for a better structure.
+Together we made a flowchart and after that I made huge improvements by:
-* I defined a lot more functions.
+* Defining a lot more functions.
-* I created two sections, "Game logic" and "Main".
+* Creating two sections, "Game()" and "Main()".
-* In the game logic, I implemented the core of the game.
+* In the game() section, I implemented the core of the game.
 Including some, but not all statements, (such as the code responsible for the hangman stages updating and input validation, etc.)
-* I made a main section whose responsibility was to hold the previously mentioned newly defined functions, such as "game()" and "instructions()".
+* Giving the main() section the responsibility to hold the previously mentioned newly defined functions, such as "game()" and "instructions()".

 These changes made it possible to delete excessive nested if/elif/else statements.
-It also made the code more organized by implementing two sections for the game.
+It also made the code more organized by implementing two sections for the game, one whose responsibility was to hold the logic, and one whose responsibility was to hold the execution.
 The code is now clean and maintainable and repetition is avoided.

+This misstake reminded me of the power of flowcharts.
+The misstake will also influence future projects positively, as I now recognize the importance of detailed planning instead of relying on an overall plan.
 ---

 ## Deployment